 Hot peppers are full of flavor

 Aside from heat, many people may not be aware that a pepper has a variety of flavors as well.
 Flavor, like heat, can vary from pepper to pepper.
 I love the sweet and fruity flavor of a ripe Red Bell pepper…but I wish they had just a little heat to them.
 I make sauces with them but also include a spicier pepper as well.
-A jalapeno or habanero combines nicely with the flavor of orange or red bell pepper.
+A jalapeno or habanero combines nicely with the flavor of orange or red bell pepper and if used correctly can retain the flavor of both.

 Pepper varieties and their SHU